 As far as efficiency goes, both gas and electric units are available as standard and high efficiency (HE) models.
 The more efficient a unit is, the more water is heated using the least amount of energy or fuel possible.
 Higher efficiency models will cost more upfront, but they will pay themselves off and actually equate to savings in the long tun.
 For example, a water heater that includes a powered damper or flue damper will usually cost more than a standard version.
 This is because of the added benefits of the damper.
 The damper helps retain heat inside the tank which increases efficiency.

 As far as the most efficient, the electric versions out-perform the rest when it comes to efficiency.
 These are known as heat pump and hybrid heat pump units.
 Heat pump units simply use the external warm air and draws it in to heat the water.
 This process saves a lot of energy which translates to money saved.
 The only drawback is that these water heaters only operate at their best in warmer climates.
 They also are some of the more expensive tank-type water heaters out there.

 If you are really looking for efficiency, also consider tankless water heaters.
 They can be up to 24-34% more efficient than standard tank water heaters.

 When it comes to a new water heater, price is usually a factor for most of us.
 Depending on the brand and model, the price can fluctuate quite a bit.
 Standard units are going to be cheaper than high-efficiency water heaters, for obvious reasons.

-Well, we can only speak for ourselves.
-Our starting price for a standard storage tank water heater, including installation, is around $795.
 Below you will find some of our recommended storage tank water heaters.